 After Triveni Ghat, the Parmarth Niketan Ghat is the second most popular and famous destination to enjoy Ganga Aarti.
 This Ghat also attracts a large crown wave to witness the calming Ganga Aarti.
 The chanting of mantras by young monks will fill your soul with peace and tranquillity.
 This is within walking distance from the famous Ram Jhula.
 You can also try some of the most authentic Indian cuisines and satisfy your taste buds.

-Parmarth Niketan Ashram is one of the most popular and favourite tourist destinations when it comes to exploring ashrams in Rishikesh.
+Parmarth Niketan Ashram is one of the most popular and favorite tourist destinations when it comes to exploring ashrams in Rishikesh.
 This serene and calm Ashram provides an abode to many tourists and patients.
-You can learn about traditional ayurvedic practice treatment, meditation, yoga, and other natural healing techniques.
+You can learn about traditional Ayurvedic practice treatment, meditation, yoga, and other natural healing techniques.
 If you decide to stay for some time in this Ashram, you can participate in several activities here, which are performed daily.
 Spiritual talks, yoga sessions, kirtans, bhajan sandhya, daily Satsang, meditation classes, prayers, mantras chanting and more are the activities you can participate in.

 Tera Manzil Mandir is considered one of the best tourist places to explore in Rishikesh.
 It is one of the most renowned temples of Rishikesh, popularly known as the Trimbakeshwar Temple.
 This temple has eye-catching architecture, made up on the banks of the river Ganga.
 You can visit this spiritual place from 6 in the morning to 7 in the evening.
 It is situated near the very famous Lakshman Jhula in Rishikesh.